The 2022 High-Performance Team Award winner unpacks how she has created a winning team.

 She adds, “Building trust and buy in has been critical to bringing the organisation with us as we lead from the front.
 Whenever we have a proposed solve, we employ a check and challenge process which encourages all involved in the change to have a voice so that concerns are heard and addressed.
 Where necessary, we amend the course of action so that ultimately we solve as a collective.”

-You can read the full Special Feature in the first 2022 edition of the CFO Magazine.
+This article was originally published in the first 2022 edition of the CFO Magazine.